Eton College controversies: Unfair dismissal of an art teacher / Prince Harry's A Level grades (2003–2005)

+Child sexual abuse convictions (2004-2025)

+Eton College has faced scrutiny over incidents in which members of its teaching staff were convicted of child sexual offences.

+In 2004, Ian McAuslan, a former classics teacher, pleaded guilty to 14 counts of making and two counts of possessing indecent images of children.
+The offences came to light after he returned a computer to the school's IT department, which contained the illegal material.
+McAuslan was sentenced to nine months’ imprisonment, suspended for two years, and placed on the Sex Offenders Register for seven years.

+In 2016 Andrew Picard, a student was found guilty of possessing and manufacturing child pornography.
+He was given a non-custodial sentence and was not made to register as a sex offender.
+He was also tried under a false name to protect his family.

+In 2020, Matthew Mowbray, a former geography teacher and housemaster, was convicted of multiple sexual offences against pupils, including voyeurism, sexual activity with a child, and possession of indecent images.
+The court heard that he entered pupils’ bedrooms at night under the pretext of academic mentoring.
+He was sentenced to five years in prison.

+In 2025, Jacob Leland, a former Russian teacher and assistant to a housemaster, was found guilty of three counts of sexual assault against a pupil.
+He is due to be sentenced on 11 December 2025.

 School fees cartel (2005)

 In 2005, the Office of Fair Trading found fifty independent schools, including Eton, to have breached the Competition Act by "regularly and systematically" exchanging information about planned increases in school fees, which was collated and distributed among the schools by the bursar at Sevenoaks School.
 Following the investigation by the OFT, each school was required to pay around £70,000, totalling around £3.5 million, significantly less than the maximum possible fine.
 In addition, the schools together agreed to contribute another £3m to a new charitable educational fund.
 The Guardian questioned whether the charitable status of independent schools such as Eton should be reconsidered.

 Jean Scott, the head of the Independent Schools Council, said the schools were following a long-established procedure in sharing the information with each other because independent schools were previously exempt from anti-cartel rules applied to business and that they were unaware of the change to the law, on which they had not been consulted.
 She wrote to John Vickers, the OFT director-general, saying, "They are not a group of businessmen meeting behind closed doors to fix the price of their products to the disadvantage of the consumer.
 They are schools that have quite openly continued to follow a long-established practice because they were unaware that the law had changed."